 DRAPES OF INDIAN ELEGANCE – DUPATTA

 How much Indian women love to drape themselves in alluring silhouettes, we all know that!
 The beauty of a lehenga, salwar kameez, Anarkali suit is incomplete without an elegant dupatta.
 Even sarees are draped along with dupatta for special occasions to elaborate the silhouette making it absolutely stunning.
 Indian dupattas are exceptional in designs and colors, you can always find one to match or contrast your Indian outfits.
 Dupattas are a must-have in every ethnic wardrobe since they not only complete your suits and lehengas but also add a striking dimension to your traditional look.
-Pure Elegance is proud to present a range of colorful traditional Indian suit dupattas to elevate your ethnic style.
+Pure Elegance is proud to present a range of colorful traditional Indian dupattas to elevate your ethnic style.

 21 TYPES OF DUPATTAS FOR A WINNING ETHNIC LOOK

 Though dupatta is accessory clothing, it is one of those little details which can make a helluva difference to your overall traditional look.
-Choosing a dupatta can either make or break a look.
+Choosing an Indian dupatta can either make or break a look.
 So, here are some of the dupatta types and styles which you can choose from to shine with traditional brilliance!

-1. KALAMKARI DUPATTA: These artistic dupattas are hand painted or block printed and are made with natural dyes.
+1. KALAMKARI DUPATTA: These artistic Indian dupattas are hand painted or block printed and are made with natural dyes.
 The fabric can either be cotton or silk.
 A perfect drape to add an artsy touch to your simple suits!
 Whenever in doubt, about styling your plain boring suits Kalamkari dupattas can be your go-to choice.

 2. AJRAKH DUPATTA: The beautiful Ajrakh print dupattas are another fine example of block printing on textiles.
 Made with vegetable dyes, Ajrakh dupattas are marked by fine and intricate block print motifs throughout.
 Indeed, a perfect choice to add the right flavor of culture to your Indian look!